jimkang/webimage/README.md

 webimage
 ==================

-Takes some html (with whatever you want embedded in it) and changes it into an image via headless Chrome.
-Callback-based convenience wrapper for [puppeteer](https://github.com/GoogleChrome/puppeteer).
+Takes some html (with whatever you want embedded in it) and changes it into an image via headless webkit.
+Callback-based convenience wrapper for [playwright](https://github.com/microsoft/playwright).
 Also accepts urls.

 Installation
 ------------